functionfaiecho/CS-250-Software-Development-Lifecycle-Java-Website/README.md

 ## Enhancement

 For the enhancement, though my initial plan was to just stick an API into my project, I decided to apply a little more thought.
 Given the circumstances (that Java is not usually used for web development), I wanted to use the opportunity to practice some web development.
-This time,
+In line with Enhancement Three's database requirement, I created an API that holds a number of destinations, countries, links and descriptions.
+This API can be found [here](https://github.com/functionfaiecho/CountryAPI).